-Knowing that Scottish Natural Heritage (SNH) senior manager Ross Johnston was backing the misconduct of SNH geologist Colin MacFadyen, we sought out to see whether the CEO Francesca Osowska would do the same.
+Knowing that Scottish Natural Heritage (SNH) senior manager Ross Johnston was backing the misconduct of SNH geologist Colin MacFadyen, we sought to see whether new CEO Francesca Osowska would do the same.
 Another name at SNH for ‘Chief Executive Officer’ is ‘Accountable Officer’.
-This is a fitting name because it is her who is ultimately accountable for the misconduct of staff.
+This is a fitting name because it is she who is ultimately accountable for the misconduct of staff.
 By informing her about what happened, she would lose the possibility to say that she was not in the know about it – which is what senior directors usually do when confronted with a scandal.
-This would put her in the position of either acting against the misconducting staff, or to sweep this under the rug.
-To this end we made a brief email which contained all the necessary information to prove that SNH geologist Colin MacFadyen had been lying, and that he was responsible for falsifying a museum’s report which had far reaching consequences for researchers.
+This would put her in the position of either being honest, or sweeping this under the rug.
+To this end we made a brief email which contained all the necessary information to prove that SNH geologist Colin MacFadyen had been not been telling the truth, and that he was responsible for falsifying a museum’s report which had far reaching consequences for researchers.
 The email is given below.

 In the face of indisputable proof of staff misconduct, what does SNH chief Francesca Osowska do?
 Her response is below:

 She provides the same attitude we have come to know from SNH.
 In the face of criticism they ignore you.
 From this we can draw some important conclusions about SNH CEO Francesca Osowska, and Scottish Natural Heritage in general:

 1. SNH does not owe anyone an explanation.
-When confronted with indisputable proof of staff misconduct, SNH ignores you.
-The fact that they do this indicates that Scottish Natural Heritage either has exemption from accountability.
+When confronted with indisputable proof of staff misconduct, SNH is entitled to ignore you.
+The fact that they demonstrate this behaviour indicates that Scottish Natural Heritage either has some form of exemption from accountability.